-STEP 1 - Complete a JWCC Admissions Information Form.
+STEP 1 - Complete a JWCC Admissions Form.
 You are encouraged to complete this step as far in advance of the term in which you wish to enroll as possible.
-The first step in gaining admission to John Wood Community College is to complete an Admissions Information Form.
-Admissions Information Forms are available from the high school counselor in your school district, the JWCC Admissions Office (217.641.4337) or online at www.jwcc.edu.
+Admissions Forms are available from the high school counselor in your school district, the JWCC Admissions Office (217.641.4337) or by completing an Admission form online at www.jwcc.edu.
 There are no costs in applying for admission or in being admitted with the exception of international students.